cedricdd/CodinGame/Takuzu Solver (Easy mode)/Readme.md

 There will only be one valid solution.

-Hard version: https://www.codingame.com/training/hard/takuzu-solver (Hint: you will need to include a backtracking algorithm)
+Hard version: https://www.codingame.com/training/hard/takuzu-solver (Hint: you will need to include a backtracking algorithm and use all three rules)

 # Input
 * Line 1 : An integer n, the size of the grid (always even)